melquibrito/case-change-tinymce-plugin/README.md

 	}
 );
 ```
-Simply include "case" in your tinymce toolbar's configuration as well as in the plugins' configuration.

-If you're using tinymce remotely, you might be interested in trying this out instead:
+If you're using tinymce remotely in your application, then you might be interested in trying this out instead:
 ```javascript
 tinymce.init(
     {